Assessment of Phonological Awareness and Reading

 The APAR has been administered to 40 participants using a system in which stimuli were presented on a clear Perspex sheet, with the examiner on one side and the participant on the other.
 The examiner presented stimuli on the Perspex and the participant indicated his/her response by looking at the chosen item.

-The APAR was devised and designed by Teresa Iacono (firstname.lastname@example.org) from the Centre for Developmental Disability Health Victoria, and Linda Cupples, Dept of Linguistics, Macquarie University.
+The APAR was devised and designed by Teresa Iacono from the Centre for Developmental Disability Health Victoria, and Linda Cupples, Dept of Linguistics, Macquarie University.
+[An abstract and downloadable PDF copy of the published paper is at www.elr.com.au/links/CXHSR]

-The APAR Website was prepared by Rob Seiler (email@example.com), graphics by Anna Breakell, and is hosted and supported by ELR Software Pty Ltd, authors of eLr - Speech Pathology Resources, and the EIA Browser - a specialised Web Browser for people with special needs.
+The APAR Website was prepared by Rob Seiler (email@example.com), graphics by Anna Breakell, and is hosted and supported by ELR Software, authors of eLr - Extra Language Resources.

 |Print ready materials in PDF format||Computerised version|

-Instructions are presented here as though participants will use eye-gaze, although in the computerised version (APAR-C), clients may respond using a scan-switch (such as the Discover Switch), or mouse or touchscreen.
-Examiners may find that other response options are more suitable (e.g., pointing).
+Instructions are presented here as though participants will use eye-gaze.
+Examiners may find that other response options are more suitable (eg pointing).
 In addition, for people with speech, spoken responses will provide added information and should be noted by examiners.